nutchanonj/nutchanonj.github.io/pages/10_email_python_automate/10_email_python_automate.md

 ```

 The CSV and attachment files have to be in the same directory.

-This code had been used in the real Job Fair when I organize it for my faculty in January 2022.
-At first, I was afraid that automated mails would end up in junk or be marked as spams.
-It didn't happen, though.
+This code had been used in the real Job Fair when I organized it for my faculty in January 2022.
+At first, I was afraid that automated emails would end up in junk or be marked as spam.
+It didn’t happen, though.

 However, I recommend that you try to send this automated mail to your test account first!